Semaphore to West Beach pipeline

 - The Semaphore South breakwater, designed to trap sand for replenishment, will continue to be a primary source of sand.

-- The volumes of sand eroding and building up along the beach system will vary from year to year, depending on the shape and height of the sea bed, the weather and storms and this will influence the amount of sand which needs to be collected for replenishment.
+- The volumes of sand eroding and building up along the beach system will vary from year to year, depending on the prevailing weather conditions and storms and this will influence the amount of sand which needs to be collected for replenishment.

-The department is working closely with a community reference group on the project.
+The department has been working closely with a community reference group on the project.

-A public notification period will commence after the development application is lodged.
-This is part of the formal consultation process, during which time members of of the public will be able to make a formal submission through the Plan SA Portal.
+A public notification period commenced in early November 2021 after the development application was lodged, during which time members of of the public were able to make a formal submission through the Plan SA Portal.
+Submissions closed on 6 December 2021.